czonios/pomodoro/README.md

 # Pomodoro Timer

 Pomodoro web application in Javascript, HTML and CSS.
-Written as a project for [FreeCodeCamp](https://freecodecamp.org)
+Written as a project for [FreeCodeCamp](https://freecodecamp.org).

 ### Features

-* Material design GUI
+* Material design GUI.
-* Customizable length of work, break and long break sessions
+* Customizable length of work, break and long break sessions.
-* Pause/Unpause function
+* Pause/Unpause function.
-* Reset function
+* Reset function.
-* Single, discreet bell ring at the end of each session
+* Single, discreet bell ring at the end of each session.

+### To do
+* Change clickable plus/minus signs to buttons so that fast clicking will not select them as text.
+* Add a menu setting.
+* Add more settings.

 [https://czonios.github.io/pomodoro](https://czonios.github.io/pomodoro)

-Written and coded by [Christos Zonios](https://czonios.github.io)
+Written and coded by [Christos Zonios](https://czonios.github.io).

 ### My other websites